Transnistrian War: Military conflict

 The first fatalities in the emerging conflict took place on 2 November 1990, two months after the PMR's 2 September 1990 declaration of independence.
 Moldovan forces entered Dubăsari in order to separate Transnistria into two halves, but were stopped by the city's inhabitants, who had blocked the bridge over the Dniester, at Lunga.
 In an attempt to break through the roadblock, Moldovan forces then opened fire.
 In the course of the confrontation, three Dubăsari locals, Oleg Geletiuk, Vladimir Gotkas and Valerie Mitsuls, were killed by the Moldovan forces and sixteen people wounded.

 A second Moldovan attempt to cross the Lunga bridge took place on 13 December 1991.
 As a result of the fighting, 27 PMR troops were taken prisoner and four Moldovan troops (Ghenadie Iablocikin, Gheorghe Cașu, Valentin Mereniuk and Mihai Arnăut) were killed, without Moldova being able to cross the bridge.
-After this second failed attempt, there was a lull in military activity until 2 March 1992, considered the official start date of the War of Transnistria.
-This day was the same day when Moldova was admitted as a member of the United Nations, i.e. received full international recognition of its 27 August 1991 declaration of independence.
-After Transnistrian paramilitary advances Moldova declared the state of emergency on 29 March, the armed conflict culminated in May and June in three areas along the Dniester river, and died down on 19–21 June after the Battle of Tighina (now Bender) where the 14th former Soviet Army intervened and drove the Moldovan army putting an end to the conflict.
+After this second failed attempt, there was a lull in military activity until 2 March 1992, the day Moldova was admitted as a member of the United Nations, i.e. received full international recognition of its 27 August 1991 declaration of independence.
+After Transnistrian paramilitary advances Moldova declared the state of emergency on 29 March, the armed conflict culminated in May and June in three areas along the Dniester river, and died down on 19–21 June after the Battle of Bender (also Tighina) where the 14th former Soviet Army intervened and drove the Moldovan army putting an end to the conflict.